 Luckily, you’re not defenseless.
 In this post, we’ll give you five effective ways to protect yourself (and your wallet) from home water damage.

-Typical Causes of Water Damage
+Common Signs of Water Damage

-- Malfunctioning dishwashers or washing machines.
+- Malfunctioning dishwashers and washing machines

-- Cracks in your foundation or walls.
+- Cracks in your walls or home foundation

-- Drainage problems on your property.
+- Drainage problems on your property

 Now that you know the causes and signs of water damage, it’s time to learn how to prevent it.

 5 Ways to Protect Your Home From Water Damage

 1. Inspect Your Roof